Oracle

 Self-Hosted Deployments: Available in both CARTO Cloud and Self-Hosted environments

-Oracle connections in CARTO currently have the following limitations:
+Oracle connections in CARTO are currently under private preview currently have the following limitations:

 Analytics Toolbox: The general Analytics Toolbox (spatial analysis functions like clustering, enrichment, and spatial indexes) is not yet available for Oracle.
 However, 55+ standard workflow components are supported, including extensive spatial operations, plus Oracle-specific components for raster analysis and geocoding.